Python workflow tutorial¶

 How to use the points once they exist?
 Several styles have evolved:

-Just use them as a point and perhaps do some geometry calculations to come up with other points relative to it.
-This style is mostly useful inside element code, since it is there you really need to decide on geometry.
+• Just use them as a point and perhaps do some geometry calculations to come up with other points relative to it.
+This style is mostly useful inside element code, since that is the part of the code where the geometry is being implemented anyway.

-.
+• On the Chip or Simulation level you can use align and align_to arguments of insert_cell().
 These can be either a point or a string name referring to a refpoint name, and will displace (but not rotate!) the element such that the two points overlap.
-For example,insert_cell(SomeElement, align="refpoint_of_some_element", align_to=self.refpoints["existing_ref"])
+For example, insert_cell(SomeElement, align="refpoint_of_some_element", align_to=self.refpoints["existing_ref"]).

 The WaveguideComposite element has some logic where you can insert arbitrary elements inside waveguides and it uses these points to align and connect them correctly.